 open/close all folders

 - You're Under Arrest! has Natsumi yelling "What did you NOT want to tell me last night?" at Tokairin before they kiss in the airport.

-- This is how Eduardo Saverin's action of cutting off funds from Mark Zuckerberg, who has dropped out of Harvard to run Facebook from California with Sean Parker, is framed in The Social Network (written by the Trope Namer).
+- In The Social Network (written by the Trope Namer), this is how Eduardo Saverin's action of cutting off funds from Mark Zuckerberg, who has dropped out of Harvard to run Facebook from California with Sean Parker, is framed.

 - This trope is basically on continuous rotation in the later Harry Potter books.